-In his latest article on creative strategies for artists, Dubspot Logic instructor and course designer Matt Shadetek shares an unorthodox composition technique that will help you finish your productions.
+In this creative strategies article, Logic expert and Dutty Artz label owner Matt Shadetek shares an unorthodox composition technique that will help you finish your productions.

 Writing an 8, 16 or 32 bar loop that sounds great is easy.
 Turning that loop into a three or six minute song that sounds great is hard.
 This is mainly because creating good song structures with a beginning, middle and end, that have an arc and go somewhere is hard.
 In this article I’ll share a technique that will take some of the blank-page anxiety out of this process.
 I can’t tell you how many students I’ve encountered who bring me dance tracks that have a great intro, go right through to the first build up, get you excited about the drop and then… nothing.
 They ran out of steam, imagination and horsepower.
 It sounds silly and weird but this actually happens more than you’d think.
 Part of this is because they are visualizing the track creation process as linear.
 They are thinking: “first this will happen, then this, then this and then…” I am sure there are people who can take this method and make great work out there, but I don’t know them.